 Enable pretty permalinks.

 Having keywords from your post titles in your URL is a very important step in ranking well in search engines.
-The majority of search traffic that I get contain keywords closely related to the words in my domain name.
+The majority of search traffic that I get contain keywords closely related to the words in your blog’s domain name.

 You could help yourself by using a descriptive domain name and pretty permalinks too.
 Go into Settings – Permalinks and choose “Post Name” or “Custom Structure”: /%category%/%postname%/